Fecal incontinence: Paths to a better quality of life

 Shame and loss of control

-• Loss of control and helplessness: The unpredictability of the symptoms intensifies the feeling of no longer being able to trust one's own body.
+• Loss of control and helplessness: The unpredictability of symptoms intensifies the feeling of no longer being able to trust one's own body.
 This undermines self-esteem.

 Possible causes